alexkisielewicz/Portfolio-Project-1/README.md

 - [Visual Studio Code for Windows](https://code.visualstudio.com/) - IDE used to code the project.

-- [GitHub](https://github.com/) - GitHub is used to store the projects code after being pushed from Git.
+- [GitHub](https://github.com/) - GitHub is used to store the project's code after being pushed from Git.

 - [Adobe Photoshop](https://www.adobe.com/ie/products/photoshop.html) - Photoshop was used to resize the pictures.